 York College is committed to equality of opportunity and safeguarding and promoting the welfare of children, young people and vulnerable adults and expects all staff to share this commitment.

 All successful candidates will be required to undertake an enhanced DBS Disclosure check.

 2. Job Description and Person Specification

-The job description outlines the duties and responsibilities of the post.
+The job description which is attached to the job advert outlines the duties and responsibilities of the post.
 You should read this carefully to ensure you understand what the job entails.

 The desirable requirements indicate additional criteria that would assist the post holder in performing the duties and responsibilities of the post, but are not regarded as essential at the appointment stage.

 Applications for posts at York College are only accepted if completed through the College’s online application process.

 The application form is divided into a number of parts:-

 Please provide the details of your qualifications, relevant to the post, listing your most recent qualifications first.
 If the course did not lead to a qualification you should still include this information.

 If specified in the person specification, you will be required to provide proof of qualifications on appointment.